Use Polysulphate to Lower Farm Carbon Footprint

 A Fertilizer that Measures Up in Many Ways

+Calculating a product’s carbon footprint is a complex task, which is why we engaged the services of a specialist company to do the calculations for Polysulphate.
 Measurements were made of all the processes from the polyhalite mine, where Polysulphate originates, through to storage.
 The results reveal that the carbon footprint of Polysulphate is lower than other common fertilizers and a fraction of the footprint of, for example, ammonium nitrate.

 Crop-Friendly and Environmentally Friendly

-Crop productivity and crop quality are the most well-known major benefits of applying Polysulphate.
-Now the added benefit of low carbon footprint is set to make Polysulphate a fertilizer of choice for those farmers carrying out carbon counting on their enterprise and wanting to lower their carbon footprint.
+Crop productivity and quality are the most well-known major benefits of applying Polysulphate.
+Now, the added benefit of an even lower carbon footprint is set to make Polysulphate a fertilizer of choice for farmers carrying out carbon counting on their enterprise, looking to lower the carbon footprint of their farm inputs.